-(iii) Selection of materials and the design of items must be based upon practicality and durability, with relatively low maintenance demand.
+- (i) The selection and implementation of site furnishing is to contribute to a unifying theme of site development. - (ii) Selection of materials and the design of items must be based upon practicality and durability, with relatively low maintenance demand.

-.5 Above Grade Utilities
+8.5.4 Above Grade Utilities

-Above grade utilities, including transformers, electrical and water boxes and meter boxes, must be integrated into the landscape design or screened from adjoining streets, footpaths and building development by landscaping or screen fencing.
+Above grade utilities, including transformers, electrical and water boxes and meter boxes, must be integrated into the landscape design or screened from adjoining streets, footpaths by landscaping or screen fencing.

-8.2.5 Planting Design and Maintenance
+8.6 Planting Design and Maintenance

-.1 Planting Design and Layout
+8.6.1 Planting Design and Layout

 - (i) In overall terms, the planting design for the sector is to reinforce the distinctive character of the community, re-establish landscaped corridors and create pre-determined effects.
 This may also be aesthetic in its function or to create a mood, provide transitional space, frame and screen views or draw attention to areas such as the wetlands.
 The form, texture and colour of planting is to be widely used to create interest and contrast.
-In terms of functional effects, planting is to also be utilised to create enclosure and assist in microclimate and environmental management. - (ii) Buildings, landscape structures and planting qualities are to be planned to provide compatibility in form and scale.
-This will greatly assist appreciation of the context, setting and function of the various component areas of the park development.
-The sensitive combination of vertical and horizontal elements, light and shade, colour and texture will ensure that the landscape and architectural aspects of the development create a cohesive and harmonious environment.
+In terms of functional effects, planting is to also be utilised to create enclosure and assist in microclimate and environmental management. - (ii) Landscape structures and planting qualities are to be planned to provide compatibility in form and scale.

-.2 Forward Planting
+8.6.2 Forward Planting